keu/docs/concepts/dynamic-tasks.md

 ## Assumed knowledge

-To get the most out of this guide, you should have an existing knowledge of:
+To get the most out of this guide, you should have an understanding of:

 - Airflow Operators.
 See [Operators 101](https://www.astronomer.io/guides/what-is-an-operator/).
 - How to use Airflow decorators to define tasks.
 See [Introduction to Airflow Decorators](https://www.astronomer.io/guides/airflow-decorators/).